Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Rollback plan documented (pin to 15.x if needed)

-For teams that want Next.js 16 benefits without full architectural changes:
+For clients that want Next.js 16 benefits without full architectural changes:

-This path gives you 80% of the benefit (speed, stability, future-proofing) with 30% of the effort (no massive form refactors or re-architecture).
+This path gives clients 80% of the benefit (speed, stability, future-proofing) with 30% of the effort (no massive form refactors or re-architecture).

-Next.js 16 changes the economics of custom web development.
+Next.js 16 changes the economics of the custom web projects I scope.
 The new patterns reduce boilerplate, eliminate entire categories of bugs, and speed up development—but they also require new expertise and introduce migration complexity for existing clients.

 | Phase | Before (Next.js 14) | After (Next.js 16) | Impact |